 Blocking the EPA's Harmful WOTUS Regulation

-The EPA’s new Waters of the U.S. regulation (WOTUS) was slated to go into effect August 28th.
-This job-killing, overreaching water grab being imposed by Washington bureaucrats is a dream killer for future generations that will result in significant job losses and in considerable harm to our economy.
-WOTUS contradicts prior Supreme Court decisions by expanding agency control over 60% of our country’s streams and millions of acres of wetlands that were previously non-jurisdictional.
-I have been fighting this overreach since the beginning.
+The Obama Administration's Waters of the U.S. regulation (WOTUS) was a job-killing, overreaching water grab being imposed by Washington bureaucrats.
+This unlawful regulation was a dream killer for future generations that resulted in significant job losses and considerable harm to our economy.
+WOTUS contradicted prior Supreme Court decisions by expanding agency control over 60% of our country’s streams and millions of acres of wetlands that were previously non-jurisdictional.
+I fought this overreach from the beginning.
 In May 2014, I sent a letter calling for WOTUS to be withdrawn.
 I held a hearing in Phoenix in June 2014 where we heard testimony from 9 Arizona witnesses.
-I have introduced legislation, inserted funding riders into appropriations bills, blocked a democrat amendment that tried to strip one of my WOTUS riders and voted at least five different times for legislation that has passed the House to block WOTUS.
+I introduced legislation, inserted funding riders into appropriations bills, blocked a democrat amendment that tried to strip one of my WOTUS riders and voted at least five different times for legislation that has passed the House to block WOTUS.
 In July 2015, I berated EPA Administrator Gina McCarthy and submitted revelatory evidence into the Congressional Record from senior Army Corps of Engineer employees which expressed serious legal and scientific deficiencies with the final draft of the WOTUS rule.
-In January 2016, the House and Senate passed legislation blocking WOTUS utilizing the Congressional Review Act and put a bill on President Obama's desk.
+In January 2016, the House and Senate passed legislation blocking WOTUS utilizing the Congressional Review Act and put a bill on President Obama's desk that he vetoed.
 CLICK HERE to read more.